whowechina/iidx_pico/README.md

 Documentation still in progress, come later...

 ### What If?
 * I can't find pogopin connector.
+  I figured out another connector choice, which is a 3.5mm 4P headphone jack.
+It uses analog to communicate turntable movements, but I'm still testing it, so stay tuned.
+I will update this document.
 * I don't have Bambu Lab's machine, or I don't have an AMS system.
+  There're many online vendors and people providing paid Bambu printing service.
+Or you can just use other 3D printers.
+It's just the numbers in the OpenSCAD source file or STL files are finetuned on my Bambu Lab X1.
+You may need to adjust a little on your 3D printer system to get perfect result.
+And regarding the multi-color thing, maybe you can just paint the top layer by hand.
+I know people do miniature painting, I think it would be similar.
 * STL files are not accurate, difficult to assemble.
-**Solution:** 3D printers are different, they make small differences in printing.
-If the components are not happy with each other, you can fiddle with the OpenSCAD source file and the numbers in it to get perfect components for your case.
+**Solution:** 3D printer systems are different one from another, it results in small differences even with same model file and some configuration.
+If the printed parts are not happy with each other, you can fiddle with the OpenSCAD source file and the numbers in it for your case.
 * I don't have resin printer.
 * I can't find Kailh low-profile stabilizer.
 * I don't have electronic DIY gears.
+  OK, this project is a electronic hobby project, maybe it's not for you if you don't plan to do electronic DIYs.
+You can buy good mini-cons online.

 Documentation still in progress, come later...